 NOTABLE Uzbek People

-This page is dedicated to the notable Uzbekistan people, who have made a significant contribution to Uzbekistan or to the whole world.
+This page is dedicated to the notable Uzbek people, who have made a significant contribution to Uzbekistan or to the whole world.

 Ulugh Beg Mirzo

-Ulugh Beg, was a Timurid sultan, astronomer, and mathematician.
-Ulugh Beg was notable for his work in astronomy-related mathematics, such as trigonometry and spherical geometry, and his general interests in the arts and intellectual activities.
-His legacy for Uzbekistan are several grand buildings and the succeedings in science.
+Ulugh Beg, was a Timurid sultan, an astronomer, and a mathematician.
+Ulugh Beg was noted for his work in astronomy-related mathematics, such as trigonometry and spherical geometry and his general interests in the arts and intellectual activities.
+His legacy for Uzbekistan are the famous grand buildings and the achievements in science.